github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 For supported languages, {% data variables.product.prodname_dependabot %} automatically detects whether you use a vulnerable function and adds the label "Vulnerable call" to affected alerts.
 You can use this information in the {% data variables.product.prodname_dependabot_alerts %} view to triage and prioritize remediation work more effectively.

-{% note %}
+> [!NOTE]

-**Note:** During the {% data variables.release-phases.public_preview %} release, this feature is available only for new Python advisories created _after_ April 14, 2022, and for a subset of historical Python advisories. {% data variables.product.prodname_dotcom %} is working to backfill data across additional historical Python advisories, which are added on a rolling basis.
+> During the {% data variables.release-phases.public_preview %} release, this feature is available only for new Python advisories created _after_ April 14, 2022, and for a subset of historical Python advisories. {% data variables.product.prodname_dotcom %} is working to backfill data across additional historical Python advisories, which are added on a rolling basis.
 Vulnerable calls are highlighted only on the {% data variables.product.prodname_dependabot_alerts %} pages.

-{% endnote %}

 ![Screenshot showing an alert with the "Vulnerable call" label.
 The label is outlined in orange.](/assets/images/help/repository/dependabot-alerts-vulnerable-call-label.png)